-Acute GVHD occurs in recipients of allogeneic HSC transplants (in 40% of HLA-matched sibling graft recipients and 80% of unrelated donor graft recipients).
+Acute GVHD, in which immune cells from the donor attack tissue in the recipient, occurs in recipients of allogeneic hematopoietic stem cell transplants (in 40% of HLA-matched sibling graft recipients and 80% of unrelated donor graft recipients).
 It causes fever, rash, hepatitis with hyperbilirubinemia, vomiting, diarrhea, abdominal pain (which may progress to ileus), and weight loss.

 Risk factors for acute GVHD include

-Diagnosis of acute GVHD is obvious based on history, physical examination, and liver function test results.
-Treatment is methylprednisolone 2 mg/kg IV once/day, increased to 10 mg/kg if there is no response within 5 days.
+Diagnosis of acute GVHD is obvious based on history, physical examination, and liver test results.
+Treatment is methylprednisolone 2 mg/kg IV once a day, increased to 10 mg/kg if there is no response within 5 days.

 Major later complications include

 Chronic GVHD may occur by itself, develop from acute GVHD, or occur after resolution of acute GVHD.
-It typically occurs 4 to 7 mo after HSC transplantation (range 2 mo to 2 yr).
-Chronic GVHD occurs in recipients of allogeneic HSC transplants (in about 35 to 50% of HLA-matched sibling graft recipients and 60 to 70% of unrelated donor graft recipients).
+It typically occurs 4 to 7 months after hematopoietic stem cell transplantation (range 2 months to 2 years).
+Chronic GVHD occurs in recipients of allogeneic hematopoietic stem cell transplants (in about 35 to 50% of HLA-matched sibling graft recipients and 60 to 70% of unrelated donor graft recipients).

-Chronic GVHD affects primarily the skin (eg, lichenoid rash, scleroderma) and mucous membranes (eg, keratoconjunctivitis sicca, periodontitis, orogenital lichenoid reactions), but it also affects the GI tract and liver.
+Chronic GVHD affects primarily the skin (eg, lichenoid rash, sclerotic skin changes) and mucous membranes (eg, keratoconjunctivitis sicca, periodontitis, orogenital lichenoid reactions), but it also affects the gastrointestinal tract and liver.
 Immunodeficiency is a primary feature; bronchiolitis obliterans similar to that after lung transplantation can also develop.
 Ultimately, GVHD causes death in 20 to 40% of patients who have it.

-Treatment may not be necessary for GVHD that affects the skin and mucous membrane; treatment of more extensive disease is similar to that of acute GVHD.
+Treatment may not be necessary for GVHD that affects the skin and mucous membranes; treatment of more extensive disease is similar to that of acute GVHD.
 T-cell depletion of allogeneic donor grafts using monoclonal antibodies or mechanical separation reduces incidence and severity of GVHD but also eliminates the graft-vs-tumor effect that may enhance stem cell proliferation and engraftment and reduce disease relapse rates.
-Relapse rates with autologous HSC transplantation are higher because there is no graft-vs-tumor effect and because circulating tumor cells may be transplanted.
+Relapse rates with autologous hematopoietic stem cell transplantation are higher because there is no graft-vs-tumor effect and because circulating tumor cells may be inadvertently collected with stem cells and transplanted.
 Ex vivo tumor cell purging before autologous transplantation is under study.

-In patients without chronic GVHD, all immunosuppression can be stopped 6 mo after HSC transplantation; thus, late complications are rare in these patients.
+In patients without chronic GVHD, all immunosuppression can be stopped 6 months after hematopoietic stem cell transplantation; late complications are rare in these patients.

 Overall, disease relapse occurs in

-Compared with chemotherapy alone, HSC transplantation improves survival of patients with multiple myeloma.
+Compared with chemotherapy alone, hematopoietic stem cell transplantation improves survival of patients with multiple myeloma.
 Success rates are low for patients with more advanced disease or with responsive solid cancers (eg, germ cell tumors).
 Relapse rates are reduced in patients with graft-vs-host disease (GVHD), but overall mortality rates are increased if GVHD is severe.

-Intensive conditioning regimens, effective GVHD prophylaxis, cyclosporine-based regimens, and improved supportive care (eg, antibiotics as needed, herpesvirus and cytomegalovirus prophylaxis) have increased long-term disease-free survival after HSC transplantation.
+Intensive conditioning regimens, effective GVHD prophylaxis, cyclosporine-based regimens, and improved supportive care (eg, antibiotics as needed, herpesvirus and cytomegalovirus prophylaxis) have increased long-term disease-free survival after hematopoietic stem cell transplantation.